atisharma/noteworthy/README.md

 - pdftolatex: convert pdf (as image) to latex
 - review: Act as a reviewer for a paper
 - editor: Act as an editor for a paper
+- proofread: Act as a proofreader for a paper

 ## Components